How to Get Preapproved for a Personal Loan

 If your finances are in good standing and you're ready to apply, the first step is to compare eligibility requirements, rates, and terms from multiple lenders.

-Get pre-approved so that you can compare quotes without impacting your credit score.
+Get preapproved for a personal loan so that you can compare quotes without impacting your credit score.
 Once you find a few suitable lenders, it’s time to submit your applications.

 You’ll likely need the following documents (among others, depending on what your lender requires):